DIY Mold Inspection – Part 2: Hidden Moisture Sources

 I recommend reading this book after reading DIY Mold Inspection – Part 1: Know Your Enemy.
 Part 1 lays the foundation for mold inspection and I will show you how to see mold that is similar in color to the surface it grows on.
 After reading both of these books the remainder of the mold inspection books will make so much more sense to you.

-The information I share with you in this mold inspection series will help you avoid expensive mold removal cost, protect your home, safeguard you from mold symptoms, and ensure that you’re not taken advantage of by professional mold cleaning scams.
+The information I share with you in this mold inspection series will help you avoid expensive mold testing and mold removal cost, protect your home, safeguard you from mold symptoms, and ensure that you’re not taken advantage of by professional mold cleaning scams.

 Would you like to learn more about indoor air quality…for free?